LimKianAn/xcluster/README.md

    This specifies an extra column of output on terminal when you do `kubectl get`.

-## metal-api

-[*metal-api*](https://github.com/metal-stack/metal-api) manages all *metal-stack* resources, including machine, firewall, switch, OS image, IP, network and more.
-They are constructs which enable you to turn your data center into elastic cloud infrastructure.
-You can try it out on *mini-lab*, where we built this demo project.
-In this project, *metal-api* does the real job.
-It allocates the network and creates the firewall, fulfilling what you wish in the [**xcluster.yaml**](https://github.com/LimKianAn/xcluster/blob/main/config/samples/xcluster.yaml).

-COMMENT: isn't this paragraph a little late in the game?

 ## Wire up metal-api client metalgo.Driver